avinashpaliwal/acad-site/content/home/experience.md

   location = "Bangalore, India"
   date_start = "2015-05-01"
   date_end = "2015-06-30"
-  description = """Built a remotely programmable power supply with PID control.
+  description = """Built a remotely programmable power supply with PID control as part of a project.
 Developed a robust support library for reuse in applications."""

 +++